 - 1. Switch off the DC output and push button Menu to call the setup menu. - 2.
-Push button Enter to call sub menu Settings.
-In the sub menu navigate to Limits and push Enter again. - 3.
+Push button Enter to call sub menu "Settings".
+In the sub menu navigate to "Limit Settings" and push Enter again. - 3.
 In the screen you can now adjust the settings I-min, I-max, U-min, U-max and P-max with the rotary knobs.
-Switching between values for current and power is done with the arrow buttons and I. - 4.
+Switching between values is done with the arrow buttons - 4.
 Accept the settings with Enter or discard them with ESC

 The adjustment limits are coupled to the set values.
 It means, that the upper limit (-max) may not be set lower than the corresponding set value.
-Example: If you wish to set the limit for the current set value I-max to 90 A while the currently adjusted current set value is 100 A, then the set value first would have to be reduced to 90 A or less.
+Example: If you wish to set the limit for the current set value I-max to 100 A while the currently adjusted current set value is 120 A, then the set value first would have to be reduced to 100 A or less.

 The same applies vice versa when adjusting I-min.